cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 ### Suitability of different public key algorithms for use within IoT scenarios

-The public key algorithms registry {{#pkalg}} specify a number of cryptographic keys, not all which are suitable for usage within constrained IoT devices.
-RSA requires long keys and has relatively slow processing.
-Elliptic curve cryptography (ECC) can offer compact keys, which together with resource-efficient implementations of named elliptic curves (Montgomery, Edwards and Weierstraß curves), make them suitable candidates for IoT public key usage.
+The public key algorithms registry {{#pkalg}} specify a number of algorithms, not all which are suitable for usage with constrained devices.
+RSA requires large keys and large signature sizes compared to elliptic curve cryptography (ECC), which together with resource-efficient implementations of named elliptic curves (Montgomery, Edwards and Weierstraß curves), make them suitable candidates for IoT public key usage.
 These curves are represented by ids 1–11 and 24–28 in {{#pkalg}}.

 ## COSE Header Parameters Registry {#cose}